Conserved charge susceptibilities in the relativistic mean-field hadron resonance gas model: constraints on hadronic repulsive interactions: Conclusion

 Ratios of second to fourth order susceptibilities estimated within MFHRG model are also found to be in good agreement with LQCD results.
 Specifically, the ratio $\chi_{B}^{4}/\chi_{B}^2$ (Eq.\ref{chib_ratio}) deviates from its HRG model value ($=1$) as the temperature increases.
 This result is in agreement with the LQCD results especially near $T_c$.
-We also found that, although the correlations $\chi_{BS}^{11}$ and $\chi_{BQ}^{11}$ depends on the repulsive interactions, the ratios $\chi_{BS}^{11}/\chi_{B}^2$ and $\chi_{BQ}^{11}/chi_B^2$ are independent of repulsive interactions.
-These later quantities only depends on the spectrum of hadrons included in the partition function of ideal HRG model.
-Further, in order to separate the effects of repulsive interactions from other medium effects, we considered the differences in second and fourth order susceptibilities.
-Difference $\chi_B^2-\chi_B^4$ vanishes for ideal HRG and increases in we include the repulsive interaction (Eq.(\ref{chib_diff})) in agreement with the LQCD results.
+We also found that, although the correlations $\chi_{BS}^{11}$ and $\chi_{BQ}^{11}$ depend on the repulsive interactions, the ratios $\chi_{BS}^{11}/\chi_{B}^2$ and $\chi_{BQ}^{11}/\chi_B^2$ are independent of repulsive interactions.
+These later quantities only depend on the spectrum of hadrons included in the partition function of ideal HRG model.
+Further, in order to separate the effects of repulsive interaction from other medium effects, we considered the differences in second and fourth order susceptibilities.
+Difference $\chi_B^2-\chi_B^4$ vanishes for ideal HRG and increases with temperature as we include the repulsive interaction (Eq.(\ref{chib_diff})) in agreement with the LQCD results.

 We finally conclude that the role of repulsive interaction in the description of QCD matter is very important especially near QCD transition temperature.
-The susceptibilities, correlations, their ratio and differences estimated within ambit of MFHRG are in good agreement with the LQCD results if we constrain mean-field parameter $K_B$ characterising the repulsive interaction between baryon-baryon pairs and antibaryon-antibaryon pairs to $0.40\le K_B\le 0.450$.
+The susceptibilities, correlations, their ratios and differences estimated within ambit of MFHRG are in good agreement with the LQCD results if we constrain mean-field parameter $K_B$ characterizing the repulsive interaction between baryon-baryon pairs and antibaryon-antibaryon pairs to $0.40\: \text{GeV.fm}^{3}\le K_B\le 0.450\: \text{GeV.fm}^{3}$.
+Mean-field parameter characterizing the repulsive interaction between mesons also play significant role in charge and strangeness susceptibilities.
+Small but non-zero value of $K_M\sim 0.05$ $\text{GeV.fm}^{3}$ is required to get good agreement of MFHRG model with the lattice results for $\chi_Q^2$ and $\chi_S^2$.
+It is to be noted that, the susceptibilities and correlations related to strangeness show poor agreement with the lattice data, especially when repulsive interaction is incorporated.
+This underestimation of susceptibilities in the strangeness sector may be related to the absence of some strange hadrons (undiscovered) in the QMHRG2020 list.